 In another case, plastic packaging residue was found in bent honeycomb cells.
 This indicated that the plastic used for packaging was too hard.

 The color of packaging can also be a cause of expensive damages.
 For example, there was a case in which the yellow aramid containment bandage of a smaller fan engine was accidentally sliced open with a knife.
 The personnel had mistaken this important engine component for a common yellow packing material.

 Several recommendations for preventing part damage during handling:

-Illustration 18-11: The prerequisite for targeted early prevention of transport and handling damages (Ill.
-220.127.116.11-12) is the determination of the causes of cases that have already occurred.
+Illustration 18-11: The prerequisite for targeted early prevention of transport and handling damages (Fig. "Straighrening bent parts") is the determination of the causes of cases that have already occurred.
 If the damages are safety-related and/or expensive, a problem analysis is recommended (Ill.
 17-11).
-Experienc has shown that the most important process in determining the necessary facts is SEM inspection (Ill.
-17.3.2-7).
+Experienc has shown that the most important process in determining the necessary facts is SEM inspection (Fig. "Scanning electron microscopy (SEM)").
 It can be used to document even minute damages, recognize geometric anomalies, as well as trace their causes.
 The composition of any smeared material or impressed particles can also be analyzed.
-Due to the specimen size limits dictated by the specimen compartment of the SEM, it may be necessary to make impressions of the damaged area (Ill.
-17.3.2-8).
+Due to the specimen size limits dictated by the specimen compartment of the SEM, it may be necessary to make impressions of the damaged area (Fig. "Non destructive microscopic inspection").
 Naturally, this proscribes chemical analyses, unless particles remain stuck in the impression.

 The geometric shape of the damage provides important information regarding the shape of the part that struck it.
 This makes possible identification of nails, bolts, other parts, or the packaging.